We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Shipping and returns

-The company’s pharmacy does not allow the return of prescription medications or other treatments due to regulations on consumer safety.
-This means a person cannot receive a refund on their Keeps treatment, even if they have not used it.
+The company’s pharmacy does not allow for returns, which means a person cannot receive a refund, even if they have not used the treatment.

 However, Keeps does offer to replace any damaged or defective items free of charge.

-Hair loss is a normal part of life, and people typically lose 50–100 hairs each day.
+Hair loss is a normal occurrence, and people typically lose 50–100 strands each day.

-Usually, once a hair falls out, a new hair regrows from the same follicle.
-However, over time some follicles stop producing new hairs.
+Usually, once a hair strand falls out, a new one grows from the same follicle.
+Over time, some follicles stop producing new hair.

 Hair loss medication